EdPike365-Org/edpike365-blog/content/blog/journal/journal-2023-08-12/index.md

 > By allowing to run sandboxed programs within the operating system, application developers can run eBPF programs to add additional capabilities to the operating system at runtime.
 The operating system then guarantees safety and execution efficiency as if natively compiled with the aid of a Just-In-Time (JIT) compiler and verification engine.
 The Just-in-Time (JIT) compilation step translates the generic bytecode of the program into the machine specific instruction set to optimize execution speed of the program.
 This makes eBPF programs run as efficiently as natively compiled kernel code or as code loaded as a kernel module.

+- Linux commands hotlist:
+  - cpu: cat /proc/version, /proc/cpuinfo, uptime
+  - cron jobs
+  - OS: cat /etc/lsb-release
+  - swap: swapon -s, /proc/sys/vm/swappiness, sysctl vm.swappiness
+  - systemd

 ### Articles

+Most of the articles I read ad hoc are on Medium and I usually only add them to [my lists there](https://medium.com/@edpike365/lists), not here.

+- [Sorry Cypress on Kubernetes](https://itnext.io/sorry-cypress-quick-start-349f283ca258) Like a Jenkins home page but just for Cypress projects?

+- Not sure about SOPS vs other Secrets solutions.
+[The SOPS Way: The Only Way to Keep Your Secrets Safe in Git](https://medium.com/@seifeddinerajhi/the-sops-way-the-only-way-to-keep-your-secrets-safe-in-git-4a17e83ef6c6) Traditionally, secrets are stored in a separate, secure location, such as Hashicorp Vault, AWS Secrets Manager, GCP KMS, Azure Key Vault, and the well-known credential storages out there like 1Password.
+SOPS offers a simplified version of secret storage.
+With SOPS, the secret values are directly stored in the code, and they are encrypted using a key that is stored in a separate file.

 - [Apache Druid: overview, running in Kubernetes and monitoring with Prometheus](https://itnext.io/apache-druid-overview-running-in-kubernetes-and-monitoring-with-prometheus-4c8d29f6c8b9): Apache Druid is a distributed, cloud native columnar database focused on working with large amounts of data, combining the features and benefits  of Time-Series Database, Data Warehouse, and search engine.
 Useful for real-time ingestion, fast queries, and hight uptime.
 Common use cases: clickstream analytics, risk and fraud analysis, and server metrics storage.